kandersolar/pvlib-python/paper/2023/paper.md

 1. Its 2018 JOSS publication, at the time of this writing, ranks 14th by citation count out of the 2000+ papers published by JOSS to date.
-2. The project is labeled a "critical project" on the Python Package Index (PyPI) due to being in the top 1% of all indexed python packages by download count.
+2. The Python Package Index (PyPI) classifies pvlib-python as "critical project" due to being in the top 1% of the index's packages by download count.
 3. The project's online documentation received over 400,000 page views in the past year.

-# Functionality additions from v0.6.0 to v0.9.5
+# Functionality additions from v0.6.0 to v0.10.0

 To meet new needs of the PV industry, substantial new functionality has been added in the roughly five years since the 2018 JOSS publication.